Get in contact to book me as a public speaker: [email protected]

 Topics I speak about

 In my talks I tell the history of our present world focusing on the aspects that matter most for the audience.
-You can book me as a speaker (in either English or German) on the following topics – or a combination of these:
+You can book me as a speaker (in either English or German).

 Previous talks have been as short as 10 minutes or as long as 1 hour or more.